sarckk/highliter/README.md

 ```

 **Note:** In the particular example above, `composed:true` has to be set because the event is being dispatched from within a shadow dom and thus the property needs to be set to `true` so that the `highlight` event can bubble past the shadow dom boundary and reach the event listener in the `document`.

+## TODO

+- Add support for mixing of colors for overlapping highlights